 After getting picked up for the return trip, I decided to hang around for a while so I skipped the 3:14 pm bus and opted for the one that leaves Port Royal at 3:54 pm instead.
-I explored the church, went to see the land view of the restored Navy hospital and had a heated discussion with some local domino players about Pirates of the Caribbean.
+There is so much history in that little village and I'm a big fan of the Fort Charles Museum but instead of going in for the fifth time, I explored the church, went to see the restored Navy hospital and had a heated discussion with some local domino players about Pirates of the Caribbean.

 When you visit, have some decency and take your trash back to the mainland with you.